oliverrdz/Echem_fun/README.md

 # NOTE
 This functions (and more) have been implemented in [softpotato](https://github.com/oliverrdz/softpotato).
+It will not be mantained from now on.

 # Echem_fun
 Electrochemistry functions that I use on my day to day.
 It requires numpy and matplotlib installed.
 The functions have default parameters.
 See the example for more info.